logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

   - hidan
 ---

-You can ship your traces to Logz.io by using a Helm chart, via the OpenTelemetry collector.
+If you're working with Kubernetes, you can ship your traces to Logz.io using a Helm chart, via the OpenTelemetry collector.

-Helm charts are Kubernetes YAML manifests, used to manage packages of pre-configured Kubernetes resources that use charts.
+The following guide will walk you through how to get your tracing account token and configure and ship the Helm chart back to Logz.io.

 #### _Send traces from Kubernetes_